Srimushnam

 Srimushnam is a town panchayat, and the headquarters of Srimushnam taluk, in Cuddalore district, Tamil Nadu, India.
 The town is sacred to Hindus and Buddhists.
 It is one of the eight Svayam Vyakta Ksetras of Vaishnavism, and is known for Bhu Varaha Swamy temple, which is dedicated to Varaha, the boar-avatar of Vishnu, and his consort, Lakshmi.
+The Bhuvaraha temple has been visited by Madhva saint Sri Vadiraja Tirtha in sixteenth century and is written in his work Tirtha Prabandha.
+Jagadguru Madhvacharya visited Bhuvaraha temple many times and took even Chaturmasya deeksha here.
+During his Chaturmasya deeksha he created a Dhanda Tirtha, a pond with stick which can be seen even today.

 Geography

 Srimushnam is within Srimushnam taluk, which is in the southern part of Cuddalore district.
 It covers 15.72 km2 of land in the southwestern part of the taluk, near the border with Ariyalur district.
 Nearby large settlements include Virudhachalam, 18 km to the northwest, and Chidambaram, 30 km to the east.
 It is located 55 km southwest of Cuddalore, the district headquarters, and 200 km southwest of the state capital of Chennai.
 The town is within the drainage basin of the Vellar River.

 Demographics

 In 2011 Srimushnam had a population of 13,971 people living in 3,277 households.
 7,020 (50.2%) of the inhabitants were male, while 6,951 (49.8%) were female.
 1,448 children in the town, about 10.4% of the population, were at or below the age of 6.
 68.0% of the population was literate, with the male rate of 74.4% higher than the female rate of 61.6%.
 Scheduled Castes and Scheduled Tribes accounted for 18.9% and 0.56% of the population, respectively.